<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Solution

-Either option can be used to get the label from the UUID of the application:
+Either of the following options can be used to get the label from the UUID of the application:

 2. From the error message, copy the path in the error message (/etc/nginx/conf.d/icsgw_app_cca31722-eae4-4057-b802-e74c6a77d8da.active.conf) and paste it where <path> is to view the name of the application.